Student Outreach and Support

 If an individual is an immediate threat to self or others it should be considered an emergency and directed to the UTC Police Department at 423-425-HELP/4357 or 911.

 The Office of Student Outreach & Support (SOS) advocates and supports students experiencing challenges in their personal and academic lives.
 SOS staff help students navigate University administrative processes; connect with University and community resources; and develop resiliency, self-advocacy, and coping skills.
 SOS also educates faculty and staff on how to work with students of concern, including when to make appropriate referrals.

-If this is not an emergency and you would like to refer a student to our services, please submit a Student of Concern Referral Form.
+If this is not an emergency and you would like to refer a student to our services, please submit a Community of Concern Referral Form.

 Who might benefit from these services?